chaimain/asgardpy/docs/source/overview.rst

 ------

 The :doc:`_api_docs/data_target_b` contains various classes for various Models objects and :doc:`_api_docs/data_target_f` contains various functions for handling them.

+The information regarding the model to be used for the target source is given by :class:`asgardpy.data.target.Target` and the various input options are -

+#.
+Include the model information in :func:`AsgardpyConfig.target.components`

+#.
+Include the path for a separate model file in :attr:`AsgardpyConfig.target.models_file`

+#.
+Use :attr:`AsgardpyConfig.target.from_3d` = True, if the model is included in the list of Models provided with the 3D Dataset

+The list of associated Models can be provided by -

+#.
+Using a file provided along with the DL3 data of the 3D data (XML type for Fermi-LAT)

+#.
+Using a Catalog available in Gammapy, by adding information in :attr:`AsgardpyConfig.target.use_catalog`

+While combining DL4 datasets from multiple instruments, the positions of the target source, included within these data, may not be exactly the same.
+This will cause computation issue for the binned analysis performed with Gammapy.
+To resolve this issue, use :attr:`AsgardpyConfig.target.use_uniform_position` = True.

+To add a Gammapy `FoVBackgroundModel` to the 3D dataset, use :attr:`AsgardpyConfig.target.add_fov_bkg_model` = True

+The :py:func:`asgardpy.data.target.apply_selection_mask_to_models` function is used to apply various selections on the given list of models.

+To perform some tests on the preference of the assumed spectral model of the target source, use either :func:`asgardpy.data.target.check_model_preference_lrt` or :func:`asgardpy.data.target.check_model_preference_aic`.

 High-level Analysis
 -------------------